zipwith/lc-baremetal/README.md

 * `pc-hardware.llc`: Functions for working with the programmable interrupt controllers (PICs) and the programmable interval timer (PIT) on a standard PC platform.

+* `serial.llc`: Functions for printing single characters, null-terminated strings, and numeric values on the COM1 serial port.
+When these demos are executed with the provided `Makefile` settings in `QEMU`, all output that is "printed on the serial port" will actually be displayed in the main terminal window.
+This can be useful for viewing and capturing program output, especially when there is too much to fit on a single video RAM screen.

 * `intervals.llc`: Code for working with sets of intervals (that typically represent ranges of available or reserved memory